Privacy advocate and writer

 Before joining EFF, I reported on legal affairs in San Francisco, covering law firm mergers, in-house counsel management, and compliance with federal and state data breach, labor and employment, and cross-border investment regulations.
 My articles were featured in Bloomberg and Yahoo Finance and repurposed by multiple law school professors.

 My work has appeared in KQED, 2600 Magazine, The East Bay Express, SFGate.com, The Sacramento Bee, and KZSU Stanford 90.1 FM.
-I have been interviewed and quoted by Wired UK, MIT Technology Review, CNET, The London Times, The Huffington Post, TechCrunch, ThreatPost, Geo/Socio/Politico, and several trade publications.
+I have been interviewed and quoted by Newsweek, The Dallas Morning News, Wired UK, MIT Technology Review, CNET, The London Times, The Huffington Post, TechCrunch, ThreatPost, Geo/Socio/Politico, and several trade publications.
 I have also visited schools and talked to gradeschool students to give presentations about political activism and the importance of digital privacy.

 I live in San Francisco and was born and raised in Southern California.
 I spend too much time looking at headphones.